Always From Scratch

 Instructions

-• Bring a large dutch oven to medium-high heat.
-Add olive oil and once shimmering, add onion, celery, and carrot.
-Saute for 5-8 minutes until vegetables begin to soften.
-Then stir in garlic and saute for 30 seconds.
-Stir in tomato paste and saute until the tomato paste begins to caramelize about 3 minutes.
-You'll start to see little brown spots on the bottom of the pot where the tomato paste was.
+• Bring a large saucepan to medium heat.
+Add olive oil, and once shimmering, add onion and carrot.
+Sauté for 5-8 minutes until vegetables begin to soften.
+Then stir in garlic and sauté for 30 seconds or until fragrant.

 Notes

-1. You can shape the bottom of the bell pepper with a knife to help them stand easily.
+1. You can shape the bottom of the bell pepper with a knife to help it stand easily.

 Nutrition